 Ever look at a high-priced stock and want to buy, but couldn’t do it?
 Options let you get around that problem.
-Option provide you with exposure to a stock or ETF and the ability to profit from its price movements in a cost-efficient manner.
+Options provide you with exposure to a stock or ETF and the ability to profit from its price movements in a cost-efficient manner.
+For example, options allow you to trade directionally, as well as make money on volatile moves.
+That said, many have come out the woodworks and want to learn how to trade options.

 Here’s a brief tutorial on how you to use call options when you’re bullish on a stock.